agollakota/DAAMZ-Project-3/SoftwareRequirements.md

 1.3 Intended Audience and Reading Suggestions
 -----------------------------------------

-Our intended audience for FoodSwipe™ is an urban crowd, where food options tend to be abundant in variety, however depending on how far our users are willing to travel, FoodSwipe™ could also be beneficial to a suburban audience.
-Our intended audience will be able to better service their own dietary restrictions, as FoodSwipe™ would focus around helping our users find food that suits their own needs, no matter if they’re vegan, gluten-free, or eat Halal.
+Our intended audience for SwipeEats™ is an urban crowd, where food options tend to be abundant in variety, however depending on how far our users are willing to travel, SwipeEats™ could also be beneficial to a suburban audience.
+Our intended audience will be able to better service their own dietary restrictions, as SwipeEats™ would focus around helping our users find food that suits their own needs, no matter if they’re vegan, gluten-free, or eat Halal.

-Users interested in FoodSwipe™ would be best serviced throughout this document by focusing on 2.
+Users interested in SwipeEats™ would be best serviced throughout this document by focusing on 2.
 Overall Description, and then moving to 4.
 System Features.

 1.4 Product Scope
 -------------